Scott Perry's Better Beginner's Layout that features operations and simple construction to help new modelers get the most out of their layout!

 Here is the cutting diagram.
 The Original HOG was made from ripped ply wood because things in the South tend to be sensitive to the humidity.
 However, dimensional lumber works very well.
 All you have to do is print and follow the instructions above.

 Assembly goes VERY quickly.
 We had most of it done in two work sessions.
 One thing that we decided to do later was to add angular reinforcements on the wobbly legs.
 This is the same version of leg in pocket system used on in the Domino design, but it is too wobbly and needs reinforcing.
+Using the cutting diagram above, we cut the foam top for the layout.

 Once the wood sections are done, we put a 1" layer of extruded foam on top using Liquid Nails for Projects which is foam safe.